Idaho State University counseling program ranked 13th in nation by U.S. News and World Report

-POCATELLO – U.S. News and World Report has ranked the Idaho State University counseling program--with classes offered in Meridian and Pocatello--as the 13th best program of its kind in the country in the magazine’s ratings that came out earlier this month.
+U.S. News and World Report has ranked the Idaho State University counseling program tied as the 13th best program of its kind in the country in the magazine's ratings that came out earlier this month.

 The Idaho State University counseling program received the ranking under the category of Best Education Schools Specialty Rankings: Student Counseling and Personnel Services.